cohenyehonatan/MailTUI/README.md

 # 📬 MailTUI — A Beautiful, Offline-Capable Terminal Email Client

 **MailTUI** is a privacy-first, offline-friendly terminal mail client (like Gmail or Outlook — but in your terminal).
+It's 2025, after all, and after looking for something like this myself for *months*, I've decided to make it myself.
 It’s 100% open-source, fully auditable, and lets you read, search, preview, and locally store your emails using keyboard-driven workflows.

 ---